-Costs for running your HVAC spending can be quite high.
+Costs for running your HVAC system can be quite high.
 Luckily, you have a friend in the business with American Comfort Experts and we want to help save you money!
 You can be more efficient and save money on your heating and cooling costs by making a few small adjustments.
-We are here to help – check out these easy, quick solutions to save money on your utility bills:
+We are here to help – check out these easy, quick HVAC efficiency tips to save money on your utility bills:

-One of the simplest and easiest ways to make sure your system runs efficiently is to clean and/or change out filters according to the directions on the packaging.
-Most air filters should be replaced every 60 to 90 days, so add it to your calendar or set a reminder, so the time doesn’t sneak up on you without noticing.
-Washable filters can be removed, cleaned, and reused, so check which type you have and get on a regular schedule of keeping your air filters clean and clear.
-When dust and debris build up on the filter, your system must work harder to blow cool air into your home, making the system work harder and costing you more in energy expenditure.
+One of the simplest and easiest ways to make sure your HVAC system runs efficiently is to clean and/or change out filters according to the directions on the packaging.
+Replace most air filters every 60 to 90 days.
+Add a reminder to your calendar so the time doesn’t sneak up on you without noticing.
+Washable filters can be removed, cleaned, and reused.
+Check which type you have and get on a regular schedule of keeping your air filters clean and clear.
+When dust and debris build up on the filter, your system must work harder to blow cool air into your home.
+This makes the system work harder and costs you more in energy expenditure.

-Outside AC units are known to collect leaves, branches, dirt, and other debris, and this buildup can cause major issues in how well the systems run.
+Outside AC units collect leaves, branches, dirt, and other debris; and this buildup can cause major issues in how well the systems run.

 A clear area of at least two feet is recommended.
-Make it a habit to check the system and surrounding area each time you’re out in your yard and clear away anything that has cluttered up the area.
+Make it a habit to check the system and surrounding area each time you’re out in your yard.
+Clear away anything that has cluttered up the area.
 To further clean the unit, rinse it with your hose regularly to remove lint, mold, debris, or anything else that may be interfering with its function and ensure it can drain water properly.
-A clean and clear unit can do its job more efficiently, therefore saving you money in energy costs and unnecessary wear and tear on the unit.
+A clean and clear unit can do its job more efficiently, saving you money in energy costs and unnecessary wear and tear on the unit.